USS OREGON model

 ammunition.

-At 5 in the morning of April 4, Oregon dropped anchor in
+At 5 AM of April 4, the USS Oregon dropped anchor in

 the harbor at Callao, Peru.
 The battleship had made a